-Earlier referrals, improved coordination of recovery and return to work, and more workers being accommodated at their pre-injury employer has meant that fewer workers require retraining services.
-As a result, year over year, program costs have declined.
+Earlier referrals to return-to-work services including Work Transition Specialists, improved coordination of recovery and return-to-work protocols, and ongoing education of workplaces on their re-employment responsibilities and duty to accommodate has seen more people being accommodated at their pre-injury workplace and fewer people in need of retraining services.
+As a result, year-over-year, program costs have declined.

-Since the implementation of the work transition (WT) program, the percentage of cases with completed plans resulting in a return to work (either with the injury employer or with a new employer) has shown converging results with employment outcomes achieved under the earlier labour market re-entry (LMR) program.
+Since the implementation of the work transition program, the per cent of cases with completed plans resulting in a return to work (either with the injury employer or with a new employer) has shown improvement each year.

 The percentage of cases with completed plans resulting in a return to work has seen an improvement in 2017 compared to 2016.
 This is true for cases serviced exclusively by work transition program and for those that started service with the labour market re-entry program and moved to the work transition program, with respective increases of five per cent and seven per cent.